bjarkehs/terraform-provider-corax/docs/resources/model_provider.md

 The following arguments are supported:

-- `name` - (Required, String) A user-defined name for this model provider configuration (e.g., "Primary Azure OpenAI", "OpenAI GPT-4").
+- `name` - (String, Required) A user-defined name for this model provider configuration (e.g., "Primary Azure OpenAI", "OpenAI GPT-4").
-- `provider_type` - (Required, String) The type of the model provider.
+- `provider_type` - (String, Required) The type of the model provider.
 This string must match one of the types supported by your Corax API instance (e.g., `azure_openai`, `openai`, `bedrock`, `anthropic_claude`).
 You can typically get a list of available types via the `/v1/model-provider-types` API endpoint.
-- `configuration` - (Required, Map of String to String, Sensitive) A map of key-value pairs specific to the `provider_type`.
+- `configuration` - (Map of String to String, Required, Sensitive) A map of key-value pairs specific to the `provider_type`.
 This is where you'll put API keys, base URLs, and other necessary credentials or settings.
   - **Important:** Since this map often contains sensitive values like API keys, the entire map is marked as sensitive.
   - The exact keys required depend on the `provider_type`.
 Refer to the Corax API documentation or the `/v1/model-provider-types/{provider_type}/model-provider-configuration` endpoint for the expected configuration schema for a given type.
   - Common examples: